7 Critical Milestones In Translation Industry History

 As the translation industry matures, so do the qualifications of translators, agency licensing and quality control procedures and standards.

-In addition, the company or Language Service Providers (LSP) must also register with local authorities, obtain the applicable business licences and carry professional indemnity insurance before taking on projects.
+In addition, translation companies or Language Service Providers (LSP) must also register with local authorities, obtain the applicable business licences and carry professional indemnity insurance before taking on projects.

 The process of translating content is also becoming systematised and regulated globally.
-Typical quality measures may include preparing the source text in a way it can be best worked with, matching the source and target languages and subject matter expertise required the best-qualified translator, editing and proofreading by a second translator and final quality reviews to ensure formatting is perfected before the project is delivered to the client.
-Formal global quality control standards for translating are outlined in the International Organization of Standardization’s quality management systems ISO 9001 and ISO 17100:2015.
+Typical quality measures may include preparing the source text in the best way, matching the source and target languages, subject matter expertise, the best-qualified translator, editing and proofreading prior to delivery.
+Formal global quality control standards for translating are available in the International Organization of Standardization’s quality management systems ISO 9001 and ISO 17100:2015.

-Of course, utilising the most up to date translation technologies to ensure consistent terminology is now expected.
+Of course, utilising the most up to date translation technologies to ensure consistent terminology is also essential.
 See below.